How To Reload Previous Firefox Sessions

 You can configure the Firefox web browser to reload the last session on start up.
 That's a custom setting that you need to configure under Menu > Options >General.
-Select "Show your windows and tabs from last time" to make the change.
+Select Restore Previous Session to make the change.

 It has happened in the past on my system, that Firefox would not load the session.
 The browser instead displayed the selected homepage with no sign of the tabs that were open in the last session

-There you find the windows listed by the tab that was last active.
+There you find the windows listed that were open previously in Firefox; you may also see a "restore previous session" option right there.
 When you click on one of the sessions, the whole window with all of its tabs gets restored.

 If the session is not listed, try manual restoration of the Firefox browsing session.